-Every tradesman loves getting new tools, even if someone had them before you.
-There’s very little more satisfying than having just the right tool for the job at hand, and having the perfect excuse to go tool shopping.
-However, you don’t want to just jump in and start spending money (which can be very tempting if you happen to find what looks like a great deal or a good bundle).
+There’s very little more satisfying than tool shopping.
+However, you don’t want to jump in and start throwing around money (which can be very tempting if you happen to find what looks like a great deal or a good bundle).
 You need to know what brands and prices to look for, how to examine used tools, and – of course – where to buy used tools.

-Rather than walking in with your wallet in hand, and spending money on something that’s not going to last more than one project --or even something that might be a danger to you--you should make sure that you know the proper questions to ask before buying used or secondhand tools:
+The last thing you want to do buying new tools is walk in with your wallet in hand and spend money on something that won’t last more than one project — or, worse, might be a danger to you.
+To get yourself prepared, ask yourself these questions before buying used or secondhand tools:

 The whole point of buying used tools is that you’re supposed to be saving money while still getting the tool you need for the job.
 To start, you should consider the price comparison between new, refurbished, or used tools.
-Depending on what you’re looking for, you may be better off buying new than saving 10% on used, especially if you don’t get to look at or test the tool yourself.
+Depending on what you’re looking for, you may be better off buying new than only saving 10% by purchasing a tool used, especially if you don’t get to look at or test it yourself.

-While it is easy to take a look at a used set of wrenches and decide in a moment if it’s going to do the job, second hand power tools are a little more tricky.
-A good deal might be tempting, but you have to consider the difference between secondhand corded or battery powered tools.
+It’s easy to take a look at a used set of wrenches and decide in a moment if it’s going to do the job; secondhand power tools are a little more tricky.
+A good deal might be tempting, but you have to consider the difference between secondhand corded or cordless tools with a battery.

-If your need for a new tool isn’t immediate, the best thing you can do to save yourself some cash is to wait for the opportune time to get the best deal.
+If you don’t need to buy or replace your tools immediately, the best thing you can do to save yourself some cash is to wait for the opportune time to get the best deal.

 Another good time to check for used tool deals is when that brand releases a new model or edition of the tool.
-This means that other people who might not be so strict in their money management will be looking to upgrade from a perfectly decent machine to a brand new one.
-All the better for you to pick up a used tool in excellent condition.
+Some contractors might be selling because they’re looking to upgrade from a perfectly decent machine to a brand new cordless tool— all the better for you to pick up a used tool in excellent condition.

 How To Buy Used Tools Without Getting Ripped Off